jsampe/drupal7/README.md

 Used in my old projects (Drupal 7), kept here for reference and maintenance purposes only.

-# Why that?

-Although many of my old projects have already been migrated to newer versions of Drupal, I have decided to keep this repository as a reference and a unit of study for the projects still existing in Drupal 7.

 No more Drupal 7 projects are development by me from the publication of Drupal 8.

 Remember that Drupal 7 ara only supported until November 2022.

-I hope that the maintainers of old Drupal 7 sites find it useful.
+I hope that the maintainers of old Drupal 7 sites like me, find it useful.

 # Master Branch (Clean install).

-In the MASTER branch I have decided to keep Drupal 7 clean and ready to install manually, as we have done so many times.
+In the MASTER branch I have decided to keep Drupal 7 clean and ready to install manually.

 So if you want to install Drupal 7 locally or on your Server, just do a ```GIT CLONE``` of the MASTER branch to start.